kestred/philomath/docs/contexts.md

 context table COULD be stored in thread-local storage (using segment registers).
-In the general case, if the context table is always stored on the heap and passed as a pointer, this wouldn't be a problem; however, consider the case of calling into C code and calling back a function which requires a context, then the table would need to be at a knowable (not necessarily static) location.
+In the general case, if the context table is always stored on the heap and passed as a pointer, this wouldn't be a problem; however, consider the case of calling into C code and calling back a procedure which requires a context, then the table would need to be at a knowable (not necessarily static) location.